Bob Bowman (coach)

-Robert Bowman (April 6, 1965) is an American swimming coach who is the current head coach of the Arizona State Sun Devils swimming and diving teams of Arizona State University.
-Bowman is best known as the coach of 23-time Olympic gold medalist American swimmer Michael Phelps.
-From 2005 to 2008, Bowman served as the head coach for the Michigan Wolverines swimming and diving team of the University of Michigan men's swimming & diving team.
-From 2008 to 2015, he worked as the CEO and head coach for North Baltimore Aquatic Club.
+Robert Bowman (born April 6, 1965) is an American swimming coach who is the current Director of Swimming and head men's coach of the Longhorns swimming and diving teams of University of Texas.
+Bowman is best known as the coach of 23-time Olympic gold medalist American swimmer Michael Phelps and, more recently, of French swimmer Léon Marchand.

+From 2005 to 2008, Bowman served as the head coach of the men's swimming and diving team of the University of Michigan.
+Over the next seven years he worked as the CEO and head coach of North Baltimore Aquatic Club, where he had formerly coached, then moved on to Arizona State University, where he coached until 2024.

-In 2015, USA Swimming appointed him the head coach of the men's U.S. 2016 Olympic Team.
+He served as a U.S. Olympic coach in 2004, 2008, and 2012, and in 2015, USA Swimming appointed him the head coach of the men's 2016 Olympic Team.

 Personal life

-Bowman was born and raised in Columbia, South Carolina where he attended Columbia High School.
-He has a younger sister, Donna Bowman, who works at Chapin Middle School as a computer science professor.
+Bowman was born and raised in Columbia, South Carolina, where he attended Columbia High School.
+He has a younger sister, Donna Bowman, who works at Chapin Middle School as a computer science teacher.

+College swimming

+Bowman swam for the Florida State Seminoles from 1983 to 1985, serving as a team captain in his final year.
+Bowman graduated from Florida State with a Bachelor of Science degree in developmental psychology and a minor in music composition in 1987.
+While at Florida State, Bowman was a member of the Pi Kappa Alpha fraternity.

-Coaching career
+Early Coaching career

 In 1986–87, Bowman was a coach at the Area Tallahassee Aquatic Club and also served as an assistant coach at his alma mater, Florida State University.
-Bowman swam for the Seminoles from 1983 to 1985, serving as a team captain in his final year.
-Bowman graduated from Florida State with a bachelor of science degree in developmental psychology and a minor in music composition in 1987.
-While at Florida State, Bowman was a member of the Pi Kappa Alpha fraternity.

 Bowman held assistant coaching positions with the Napa Valley Swim Team (1991–92), the Cincinnati Pepsi Marlins (1990–91), and the Las Vegas Gold swim team (1988–90).

+Birmingham Swim League, Napa Valley Swim coach

 Bowman was also the head coach and program director for the Birmingham Swim League from 1992 to 1994.
 While with the Birmingham Swim League, he was responsible for program design, staff development and daily operation of a 250-member club.
 Under his supervision, BSL improved to a top five program regionally after finishing out of the top 20 the previous 10 years.

 From 1994 to 1997, Bowman served as head coach for the Napa Valley Swim Team.